 5. Improve maternal health.
 Reduce by three quarters the maternal mortality ratio.

 7. Ensure environmental sustainability.
-Integrate the principles of sustainable development into country policies and programs; reverse loss of environmental resources.
+Integrate the principles of sustainable development into country policies and programs; reverse the loss of environmental resources.
 Reduce by half the proportion of people without sustainable access to safe drinking water.
-Achieve significant improvement in lives of at least 100 million slum dwellers, by 2020.
+Achieve significant improvement in the lives of at least 100 million slum dwellers by 2020.

 8. Develop a global partnership for development.
-Develop further an open trading and financial system that is rules based, predictable and non-discriminatory, includes a commitment to good governance, development and poverty reduction – nationally and internationally.
+Develop an open trading and financial system that is rules-based, predictable, and non-discriminatory, including a commitment to good governance, development, and poverty reduction – nationally and internationally.
 Address the least developed countries’ special needs.
-This includes tariff- and quota-free access for their exports; enhanced debt relief for heavily indebted poor countries; cancellation of official bilateral debt; and more generous official development assistance for countries committed to poverty reduction.
+This includes tariff- and quota-free access for their exports; enhanced debt relief for heavily indebted emerging countries; cancellation of official bilateral debt; and more generous official development assistance for countries committed to poverty reduction.
 Address the special needs of landlocked and small island developing States.
 Deal comprehensively with developing countries’ debt problems through national and international measures to make debt sustainable in the long term.
 In cooperation with the developing countries, develop decent and productive work for youth.
 In cooperation with pharmaceutical companies, provide access to affordable essential drugs in developing countries.
-In cooperation with the private sector, make available the benefits of new technologies – especially information and communications technologies.
+Cooperation with the private sector makes available the benefits of new technologies – especially information and communications technologies.